MyanmarAPI/maepaysoh-android/README.md

 ### MaePaySoh API ###

-"maepaysoh-sdk" is programmed to be compitable with MaePaySoh API, specified at http://myanmarapi.github.io/endpoints.html
+`maepaysohsdk` is programmed to be compitable with MaePaySoh API, specified at http://myanmarapi.github.io/endpoints.html

 ### How To Add MaePaySoh Android SDK for your Android Project ###